-There are several incredible resources out there on hydroponic nutrients, and we outline more hydroponics 101 tips and tricks for optimal growing in other resources.
+There are several incredible resources out there on hydroponic nutrients, and we outline more hydroponics 101 tips and tricks for optimal growing in our YouTube video.
 As always, we provide free resources for growers like you so that you can have a successful system.

 Planning a system?
 Take courses to learn what you need.

 Learn everything there is to know about starting a farm business through Upstart University.
 The self-paced online course set prepares growers to produce, harvest, and sell their food in a way that fits their needs and goals.